 Today, whether you’re listening to music on Spotify or watching a series on Netflix, not only do you have an unparalleled selection to choose from, you can also listen or watch anywhere, anytime.
 Better yet, after listening to a song or watching a film just once, you immediately have recommendations waiting for you based on your recent viewing or listening history.

 These algorithms mean that every time you launch one of your music or movie apps, you’re presented with content that resonates with you personally.
-And that’s the key – the experience is personalised.
-In fact, when launching an app, no two people will see the same interface with the same recommendations, history or preferences.
+And that’s the key – the experience is personalized.
+In fact, when launching an app, no two people will see the same interface with the same recommendations, history, or preferences.

 When it comes to building a sustainable workforce, the workplace is no different.
-Personalising the employee experience is crucial.
+Personalizing the employee experience is crucial.

 Using Data to Your Advantage

 “When HR data is used to improve decisions, make employees happier, and optimize processes, it adds value to the company”, explains Bernard Marr, the author of a Forbes article titled Why Data Is HRs Most Important Asset.

 A Euro Workspace blog entitled Should we embrace big data in the workplace shares: “Most of us are familiar with companies collecting data for marketing purposes.
 The reason being, the more they know about your habits and how you use their services, the better experience they’ll be able to provide to you.
 That’s the trade-off.”

 Using data helps you better understand your employees and create a unique employee experience.